OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-reactive.md

 * Data grouping
 * Virtual Scrolling

 For more information on how to use the Data Grid component, see [How to use the Data Grid component](how-to-view-data).

+You can also check out a quick Data Grid tutorial [here](https://www.youtube.com/watch?v=OFXOPrkRlrI)

 You can also download a [sample version of the Data](https://www.outsystems.com/forge/component-overview/9765/data-grid-sample-reactive) from Forge and launch it in Service Studio.
 This sample application documents the Data Grid features and shows how to implement the features by inspecting the code.